abdoufermat5/unix-and-linux-sysadmin-notes/tcp-ip-networking/readme.md

 A smurf attack is a type of denial-of-service attack that floods a target system with ICMP Echo Request packets.
 The attack is amplified by sending the packets to a broadcast address, causing all hosts on the network to respond to the target system.

 To prevent smurf attacks, you can disable ICMP Echo Requests on your system (with `sysctl -w net.ipv4.icmp_echo_ignore_all=1`).

+### IP spoofing

+IP spoofing is a technique used to gain unauthorized access to a system by impersonating a trusted host.
+It happens when an attacker sends packets with a forged source IP address to a target system.
+To prevent IP spoofing, you can enable IP source address validation on your system (with `sysctl -w net.ipv4.conf.all.rp_filter=1`).

+You should also protect yourself against inbound spoofed packets by using what is called a "unicast reverse path forwarding" filter.
+This filter checks the source address of incoming packets to make sure they are reachable through the interface on which they arrived.
+If the source address is not reachable through the interface, the packet is dropped.

+###